MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/hstring.md

 A const iterator to the first character in the **hstring** object.

 ## hstring::c_str function
-Returns a null-terminated C-style string version of the characters in the **hstring** object.
+Returns a pointer to the underlying null-terminated C-style string of the characters in the **hstring** object; no copy is made.

 ### Syntax
 ```cppwinrt
 std::wchar_t const* c_str() const noexcept;
 ```

 ### Return value
-A null-terminated C-style string version of the characters in the **hstring** object.
+A pointer to the underlying null-terminated C-style string of the characters in the **hstring** object; no copy is made.

 ### Example
 ```cppwinrt